Browse Definitions :

 • clean desk policy (CDP) - A clean desk policy (CDP) is a corporate directive that specifies how employees should leave their working space when they leave the office.

-• cognitive diversity - Cognitive diversity is the inclusion of people who have different styles of problem-solving and can offer unique perspectives because they think differently.
+• cognitive diversity - Cognitive diversity is the inclusion of people who have different styles of problem-solving and can offer unique perspectives because they think differently, have divergent perspectives and come from varied backgrounds.

-• compensation management - Compensation management is the discipline for determining employees' appropriate pay and benefits.
+• compensation management - Compensation management is the discipline and process for determining employees' appropriate pay and benefits.

 • contingent workforce - A contingent workforce is a labor pool whose members are hired by an organization on an on-demand basis.

-• core HR (core human resources) - Core HR (core human resources) is an umbrella term that means the basic functions of an HR department; the basic data captured about employees; and the software used to manage basic HR processes.
+• core HR (core human resources) - Core HR (core human resources) is an umbrella term that refers to the basic tasks and functions of an HR department as it manages the employee lifecycle.

 • digital HR - Digital HR is the digital transformation of HR services and processes through the use of social, mobile, analytics and cloud (SMAC) technologies.